-Craig Burrows, MD (Program Director)
+Craig Burrows, MD, FAAFP (Program Director)

 Dr. Craig Burrows is the medical director of St. Claire Family Medicine–Morehead-Downtown, which is a primary care clinic.
 He graduated from medical school at SUNY Buffalo and completed his residency in Family Medicine at Saint Vincent's in Erie, Pennsylvania.
 Dr. Burrows has extensive experience precepting residents and medical students.
 During residency he won the Society of Teachers of Family Medicine Resident Teaching Award.
 He has undertaken several medical missions to Africa and South America.
-His interests include the spiritual aspects of medicine, family-centered maternity care, inpatient care, practice management and geriatrics.
+His interests include the spiritual aspects of medicine, inpatient care, practice management and geriatrics.
 He also follows many patients at our local nursing homes and is preceptor for the resident's nursing home patients.
-In 2013, Dr. Burrows received the Family Medicine Faculty Teaching Award.
-Dr. Burrows lives in Rowan County with his wife Brenda and their four very energetic children.
-He enjoys running and working as a member of his church.
+In 2013, 2016, and 2019 Dr. Burrows received the Family Medicine Faculty Teaching Award.
+He also received the Northeast AHEC – Lifetime Achievement Award for Teaching Excellence in 2013.

 Dr. Amanda Ramey is a Kentucky native.
 She graduated from the University of Pikeville Kentucky College of Osteopathic Medicine and is a 2014 graduate of the St. Claire HealthCare Family Medicine Residency Program.
+She has received the Family Medicine Faculty Award in 2015, 2017 and 2019.
 Dr. Ramey joined St. Claire Family Medicine–Morehead-Downtown in July 2014.

 Brad Baker, DO

 Dr. Brad Baker was born and raised in Eastern Kentucky and says he has always desired to provide care for the people of the community he grew up in.
 He received his medical degree from the University of Pikeville Kentucky College of Osteopathic Medicine in Pikeville, KY.
 He completed his residency through the St. Claire HealthCare Family Medicine Residency Program in 2016.
-Dr. Baker and his wife, Lauren, have two wonderful children, Waylon and Emmaline.
-Dr. Baker's hobbies include spending time outdoors, going to concerts and reading.
+Dr. Baker is currently the primary inpatient family medicine preceptor

-Aaron Banks, DO
+Aaron "Parker" Banks, DO

 Dr. Aaron Banks was born right here at St. Claire Regional Medical Center and grew up in West Liberty, Kentucky.
 He received his medical degree from the University of Pikeville Kentucky College of Osteopathic Medicine in Pikeville, KY prior to completing his residency with the St. Claire Family Medicine Osteopathic Residency Program in 2016.